Hiwonder-docs/ROSOrin/source/docs/11_Group_Control.md

 1) Prepare at least two robots.

-2) Refer to the section [1.7 Development Environment Setup](https://docs.hiwonder.com/projects/ROSOrin/en/latest/docs/1_ROSOrin_User_Manual.html#development-environment-setup) in the user manual for instructions on downloading and installing the remote connection tool, NoMachine.
+2) Refer to the section [1.7 Development Environment Setup]() in the user manual for instructions on downloading and installing the remote connection tool, VNC.

 ### 11.1.2 Working Principle